suhy-jang/tweetx/docs/specification.md

 ## Users & Authentication

 - List all users in the database
-  - Pagination according to scroll
-  - Limit number of results
 - Authentication will be done using JWT
   - JWT should expire in 24 hours
 - User registration